CALL – 0800 246 5668 – Adept UK – Surveyor

 As the trunk of the growing tree expands the inner sapwood cells die, chemicals are deposited in the dying cells to protect the tree against decay, and the heartwood, thus formed provides the second function, a strong core for the trunk.

 ‘Timber Decay in Buildings.
-The conservation approach to treatment’ by Brian Ridout (ISBN 0-419-18820-7).
-Awarded the Best Technical Publication of 1997/2000 by Association of Preservation Technology.
+The conservation approach to treatment’ by Brian Ridout Awarded the Best Technical Publication of 1997/2000 by Association of Preservation Technology.

 Birmingham damp & timber surveyCheshire damp & timber surveyChester damp & timber surveyLancashire damp & timber surveyLiverpool damp & timber surveyLondon damp & timber surveyManchester damp & timber surveyNorth West damp & timber survey